 Working out where to buy will be a personal choice.
 Your choice may be dictated and directed by whether you’re buying a holiday home for yourself abroad, an investment property to rent to the tourism market or a home for you to move to live in Turkey.

-For example, if the property is to be let to tourists it needs to be within reach of an international airport, it needs to be close to amenities such as swimming pools and restaurants, it needs to be near the sea or places of interest.
+For example, if the property is to be let to tourists, it needs to be within reach of an international airport, it needs to be close to amenities such as swimming pools and restaurants, it needs to be near the sea or places of interest.

-Next, you need to think about the property type – apartments are popular choices for those looking for a lock-up and leave holiday home as well as for those seeking an investment property that they can rent out easily.
+Next, you need to think about the property type – apartments are popular choices for those looking for a lock-up and leave holiday home, as well as for those seeking an investment property that they can rent out easily.

-There are many developments that are completed and that have empty, brand new units for sale – what’s more, there are plenty of resale properties on the market.
+There are many developments that are completed and that have empty, brand-new units for sale – what’s more.
+There are plenty of resale properties on the market.
 For anyone who wants to be sure their money is going into bricks and mortar, a completed property makes a lot of sense.

 Alternatively, you may be won over by the thought of having some influence on the final finish of property and still decide to buy off-plan.
 Whichever property type you decide upon, you absolutely have to have fantastic legal backing before you progress any further – and this is where things can get exceptionally tricky.

 In Turkey, you’re likely to be introduced to a lawyer by your agent, developer, or vendor – but you need a reputable, independent lawyer who is a property specialist who knows the area you’re buying in and who will look after your interests.

 You need to investigate their qualifications, you need to ask for testimonials, you need to know from the lawyer why you should trust them to help you, and then finally – when you have chosen your lawyer, you need to know in advance what they are going to do for you.

 They have to check your right to purchase and be given the title deeds to the property you’re interested in.